Loom: Treadle-controlled looms

 In treadle looms, the weaver controls the shedding with their feet, by treading on treadles.
 Different treadles and combinations of treadles produce different sheds.
 The weaver must remember the sequence of treadling needed to produce the pattern.

 The precise mechanism by which the treadles control the heddles varies.
 Rigid-heddle treadle looms do exist, but the heddles are usually flexible.
 Sometimes, the treadles are tied directly to the staves (with a Y-shaped bridle so they stay level).
 Alternately, they may be tied to a stick called a lamm, which in turn is tied to the stave, to make the motion more controlled and regular.
 The lamm may pivot or slide.

 Counterbalance looms are the most common type of treadle loom globally, as they are simple and give a smooth, quiet, quick motion.
-The heald frames are joined together in pairs, by a cord running over heddle pulleys or a heddle roller.
+The heald frames are joined in pairs, by a cord running over heddle pulleys or a heddle roller.
 When one heald frame rises, the other falls.
 It takes a pair of treadles to control a pair of frames.
 Counterbalance looms are usually used with two or four frames, though some have as many as ten.

 In theory each pair of heald frames has to have an equal number to warps pulled by each frame, so the patterns that can be made on them are limited.
 In practice, fairly unbalanced tie-ups just make the shed a bit smaller, and as the shed on a counterbalance loom is adjustable in size and quite large to start with (compared to other types of loom), so it is entirely possible to weave good cloth on a counterbalance loom with unbalanced heald frames, unless the loom is extremely shallow (that is, the length of warp being pulled on is short, less than 1 meter or 3 feet), which exacerbates the slightly uneven tension.
 Limited patterns are not, of course, a disadvantage when weaving plainer patterns, such as tabbies and twills.

 Jack looms (also called single-tieup-looms and rising-shed looms), have their treadles connected to jacks, levers that push or pull the heald frames up; the harnesses are weighted to fall back into place by gravity.
 Several frames can be connected to a single treadle.
 Frames can also be raised by more than one treadle.
 This allows treadles to control arbitrary combinations of frames, which vastly increases the number of different sheds that can be created from the same number of frames.
 Any number of treadles can also be engaged at once, meaning that the number of different sheds that can be selected is two to the power of the number of treadles.
 Eight is a large but reasonable number of treadles, giving a maximum of 2^{8}=256 sheds (some of which will probably not have enough threads on one side to be useful).
 Having more possible sheds allows more complex patterns, such as diaper weaves.